GUIYU, China – The wastes arrive here by sea transport, mainly from North America, Japan and South Korea.

 GUIYU, CHINA.
 THE LARGEST E-WASTE SITE ON EARTH.

-During the day, along the terminal area leading to the dock, there is a constant coming and going of trucks commuting between the city and the rural areas of the Guangdong province.
+the day, along the terminal area leading to the dock, there is a

 That’s the place where dozens of millions of tons of electronic junk (e-waste) from all over the world are taken: computers, phones, televisions, printers, refrigerators and an infinite row of other obsolete devices destined to disposal or recovery of the precious metals inside their circuits.